liljencrantz/crush/README.md

     42
     crush> help d
     type dict string integer

         A mutable mapping from one set of values to another

+        * __call_type__  Returns a dict type with the specifiec key and value types
         * __getitem__    Return the value the specified key is mapped to
-        * remove Remove a mapping from the dict
-        * __call_type__ Returns a dict type with the specifiec key and value types
         * __setitem__    Create a new mapping or replace an existing one
+        * clear          Remove all mappings from this dict
+        * clone          Create a new dict with the same st of mappings as this one
+        * empty          True if there are no mappings in the dict
         * len            The number of mappings in the dict
-        * empty True if there are no mappings in the dict
         * new            Construct a new dict
+        * remove         Remove a mapping from the dict

 ### Time